agraef/midizap/README.md

 # Description

 midizap lets you control your multimedia applications using [MIDI][], the Musical Instrument Digital Interface.
-There is an abundance of MIDI devices available these days, many of which are USB class devices which can be readily connected to computers without special drivers. midizap makes it possible to use this equipment with just about any X11-based application.
+Modern MIDI controllers are often USB class devices which can be connected to computers without any ado. midizap makes it possible to use this gear with just about any X11-based application.
 To these ends, it translates Jack MIDI input into X keyboard and mouse events, and optionally MIDI output.
 It does this by matching the `WM_CLASS` and `WM_NAME` properties of the window that has the keyboard focus against the regular expressions for each application section in its configuration (midizaprc) file.
 If a regex matches, the corresponding set of translations is used.
 If a matching section cannot be found, or if it doesn't define a suitable translation, the program falls back to a set of translations in a default section at the end of the file, if available.

 The midizaprc file is just an ordinary text file which you can edit to configure the program.
 The configuration language is fairly straightforward, basically the file is just a list of MIDI messages (denoted with familiar human-readable mnemonics, no hex numbers!) and their translations, which is divided into sections for different applications.
 An example.midizaprc file is included in the sources to get you started, and you can find some more examples of configuration files for various purposes in the examples directory.